 Table 17 includes four revenue sources; annual general funds, capital bonds, sale of surplus property, and impact/level of service fees.
 Full funding of this capital plan depends on maintenance of the SFD annual levy, fire benefit charge, use of existing bond capacity, impact and level of service fees, and an additional capital bond measure of \$5 million in 2018 and a \$10.65 million in 2028.
 Through annual operating funds and bonds, the tax payers of SFD will fund approximately 65% of the 20 year capital needs, with impact and level of service fees estimated to provide about 35 percent of the funding required.
-Impact and level of service fees to be assessed on new development have been estimated at \$2,532 per single family residential structure and \$5.540 per square foot of commercial space.
-All impact and level of service fees are designed to raise approximately \$14.3 million of the \$41.2 million required to fund the 20-year plan.
+Impact and level of service fees to be assessed on new development is identified in the Mitigation and Level of Service Policy.
+All impact and level of service fees are designed to raise the funds to complete necessary capital projects as mitigation of the impacts of new development.
+These fees will not be used on capital projects to maintain status quo or capacity expansion required to fix existing deficiencies, but rather to address additional capabilities, capacity or expansion that is required to provide the expected level of service.